romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are key considerations when aligning repository branch protection configuration with written security policies?
+Q: What are key considerations when aligning repository branch protection configuration with written security policies?
 <details><summary>Show the answer</summary><p>

 - **Document branch protection settings in the repository's security policy for transparency and compliance**